Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Preliminaries

 \subsection{Structural Causal Models and Causal Structure Discovery}

 Causal relationships can be formalized using structural causal models (SCM)~\citep{peters2017elements}.
 Each of the endogenous variables $X=(X_1,\dots, X_n)$ is expressed as a function $X_i = f_i(PA_i, U_i)$ of its direct causes $PA_i \subseteq X$ and an external independent noise $U_i$.
 It is assumed that the assignments are acyclic and thus associated with a directed acyclic graph $G=(V,E)$.
 The nodes $V=\{1,\dots,n\}$ represent the random variables and the edges correspond to the direct causes, that is $(i,j) \in E$ if and only if $X_i \in PA_j$.
-The joint distribution is Markovian to the graph $G$, which means that the joint distribution factorizes according to:
+The joint distribution factorizes according to

-Causal structure discovery aims to recover the graph $G$.
-Without any additional restrictive assumptions, and having access to only observational data, the solution to such a problem is not unique and can be determined only up to a Markov Equivalence Class~\citep{spirtes2000causation, peters2017elements}.
-To improve identifiability, data from additional experiments, called interventions, need to be gathered.
+Causal structure discovery aims to recover the ground truth graph $G$.
+The solution to this problem is not uniquely defined when having access only to observational data from the ground truth distribution $\P$.
+Formally, it can be determined solely up to a Markov Equivalence Class~(MEC)~\citep{spirtes2000causation, peters2017elements} without additional restrictive assumptions.
+To achieve identifiability, data from additional experiments, called interventions, need to be gathered.